afahinfahimi/backtest/docs/2026-Signals.md

 # Module-4 — Signals
-**Lovable Trade V17 — Updated 2/23/2026**
+**Lovable Trade V18 — Updated 2/26/2026**

-This module consolidates all color coding, grading, alerts, and action signals in one place.
+* This module consolidates all color coding, grading, alerts, and action signals in one place.
-Modules 1 (Analysis) and 2 (Market) focus solely on calculating scores.
-This module interprets them.
+* There are multiple signals and alerts to cummunicates action suggestions ke modifiers **Market Signal:** The master signals communicatong the overall market condition. they appear on the MC top bar.
+**Action Signals:** This is the main buy or sell signal based on SA score and combination of it with MC and VIX.
+They appear in Signals column in Stock analysis table.
+**Alerts:** The supplemental information about subjective events, changes or news articles, they sppear as on icon next to the symbol with an extension panel.
+**Matrix Signals:** These signals are issued based on review of SA patterns and wqhat they mean as a secondary signal.
+They are displayed in the Chart columns.
+**Holding Signals:** Both the main stock signals and SA chart pattern signals also offer advice for those who are holding the stock. they appear in the Hold column in two lines.

 ---